Sign Up & Get 10% Off! | Free Shipping on Orders Over €150 | Pay in Easy Installments!

 How to avoid the trap of Stone Island counterfeiting

-How to recognize a fake Stone Island sweater ?
+How to recognize a fake Stone Island sweater?

 - Check the authentication code

-- Check the aesthetics of the room
+- Check the aesthetics of the item

-- Check the logo patch
+- Check the logo patch and other buttons used

 Check the authentication code